 EPR Mandatory Product List

-There are 2 major product categories which require EPR Authorization as follows
+2 major product categories require EPR Authorization as

 Consumer Electrical and Electronics